wirewirewirewire/balena-udp-socket/README.md

 Client to receive UDP broadcast from the Network. start `node udp.js` .
-It listens on Port **6666** for Packages and prints them out in Terminal
+It listens on Port **6666** for Packages and prints them out in Terminal Use Terminal to capture the UDP Broadcasts: `sudo tcpdump -n -X udp port 6666 and src 192.168.45.XXX`

 ## Data Schema